mzeman/multiplayerArcadeSpaceGame/docs/comprehensive_game_documentation.md

 *   **Enemies:** Two primary enemy types exist: NormalEnemy (Type 1) and FalconEnemy (Type 2).
 *   **Waves:** Enemies appear in predefined waves, spawned and moved authoritatively by the server.
 *   **Objective:** Survive incoming enemy waves and projectiles for as long as possible.
-*   **Game Over/Restart:** The game ends when a player loses all their lives (currently tracked per player on the server).
-Players can request a game restart via the Game Over UI, which triggers a server-side state reset.
+*   **Game Over/Restart:** The game enters a "Game Over" state only when *all* connected players have 0 lives.
+Players with 0 lives become inactive (cannot move/shoot, sprite hidden) but can observe until the game ends.
+The Game Over UI allows any player to request a server-side game reset.

 ## 3. Architecture